Boundary pairs associated with quadratic forms: Introduction

-Posilicano~\cite{posilicano:08} considers (in our notation) a self-adjoint extension $\HDir$ and a bounded operator $\map {\Gamma'} {\dom\HDir} \HSaux$ ($\dom \HDir$ with its graph norm) which is surjective and has dense kernel.
+Posilicano~\cite{posilicano:08} (see also~\cite{posilicano:04, posilicano:01}) considers (in our notation) a self-adjoint extension $\HDir$ and a bounded operator $\map {\Gamma'} {\dom \HDir} \HSaux$ ($\dom \HDir$ with its graph norm) which is surjective and has dense kernel.
 He then describes all self-adjoint extensions of the associated minimal operator $\Hmin := \HDir \restr {\ker \Gamma'}$ via a Krein-type formula.
-Other results on Krein-type resolvent formulas are also considered in~\cite{dhmds:09, posilicano:01}.
+He also applies his concept to Laplacians on open subsets $X \subset \R^n$ with smooth boundary, but the surjectivity condition on $\Gamma'$ enforces $\HSaux=\Sob[1/2] {\bd X}$.
+Other results on Krein-type resolvent formulae are also considered in~\cite{agw:14, dhms:09, behrndt-de-snoo:09, posilicano:01}.

-Abstract formulations of elliptic boundary value problems have already been considered by Grubb in~\cite{grubb:70} where she considers self-adjoint extensions of a non-negative, closed operator (see \Sec{ext.th} for details).
-There is also an extensive literature of applications of boundary triples to elliptic partial differential operators (see~\cite{grubb:11, behrndt-langer:pre10, malamud:10, gesztesy-mitrea:09, ryzhov:pre09, bgw:09, grubb:08, posilicano:08, behrndt-langer:07, ryzhov:07, pankrashkin:06b, arlinskii:00, grubb:68, vishik:52} and references therein).
-In most of these articles, one either has to use different boundary operators than $\Gamma u= u \restr u$ and $\Gamma' u = \normder u$ in $\Lsqr{\bd X}$, change the boundary space $\Lsqr{\bd X}$ using some non-local identifications, or one has to use a generalised concept for boundary triples (see the discussion in~\cite[Sec.~1.2.9]{post:12}).